 What is Family Therapy?

 Family Therapy is an evidence based model which addresses issues that arise in relationships rather than focusing on one persons problem.
-It has been found to be helpful in treating individuals, couples and families and is a NICE (National Institute for Health and Care Excellence) recommended treatment for a multitude of psychological issues.
-These might that range from eating disorders, conduct disorders, self harm, depression and autistic spectrum disorders.
-When an issue can be addressed within the same context that it is experienced, there is more chance that the issue can be better understood, managed and dealt with.
+It has been found to be helpful in supporting individuals, couples and families and is a NICE (National Institute for Health and Care Excellence) recommended intervention for a multitude of psychological issues.
+These might that range from long term health conditions, loss separation, depression and autistic spectrum disorders.
+When an issue can be addressed within the same context that it is experienced, there is a greater chance that the issue can be better understood, managed and dealt with.

 Who needs to come?